NautilusTrader

 Symbology

-As per the Nautilus unification policy for symbols, the native Binance symbols are used where possible including for spot assets and futures contracts.
-Because NautilusTrader is capable of multi-venue + multi-account trading, it's necessary to explicitly clarify the difference between BTCUSDT as the spot and margin traded pair, and the BTCUSDT perpetual futures contract (this symbol is used for both natively by Binance).
+Native Binance symbols are used where possible for spot and futures contracts.
+Because NautilusTrader supports multi-venue trading, it must distinguish between BTCUSDT the spot pair and BTCUSDT the perpetual futures contract (Binance uses the same symbol for both).

-Therefore, Nautilus appends the suffix -PERP to all perpetual symbols.
-E.g. for Binance Futures, the BTCUSDT perpetual futures contract symbol would be BTCUSDT-PERP within the Nautilus system boundary.
+Nautilus appends the -PERP suffix to all perpetual symbols.
+For example, the Binance Futures BTCUSDT perpetual contract becomes BTCUSDT-PERP within Nautilus.

 Order capability

-The following tables detail the order types, execution instructions, and time-in-force options supported across different Binance account types:
+The following tables detail order types, execution instructions, and time-in-force options across Binance account types.

 Order types